Lake Inawashiro and swans

 • Kanisawahama Campsite

-With eight campsites, you can enjoy leisure activities with friends and family depending on the occasion, whether it's relaxing family camping in a cottage or wild solo camping at a budget campsite
+With over eight campsites available, you can enjoy leisure activities with friends and family in a variety of ways, from relaxing family camping in a cottage to wild solo camping at an affordable campsite

 Lake Inawashiro has almost no waves, so even small children can swim comfortably.
 If you want to go to the beach but it's far away and you don't want to get sunburned, then you should definitely try swimming in Lake Inawashiro